waqar741/notes/README.md

-# HFP - Health Priority System (Frontend) 🏥
+# Notes Tracker (Frontend) 🏥

-**HFP** is the user-facing application for the Health First Priority system.
-It provides an interface for doctors and patients to interact with health data, which is securely stored and managed by a separate backend API.
+**Notes** is the user-facing application for the Notes Tracking system.
+It provides an interface for managing notes, which is securely stored and managed by a separate backend API.

 **Note:** This repository is the **Frontend Client**.
 It requires the Backend API to be running.